 How Many To Do Lists Do You Actually Need?

 I think this is an age old question with pretty much anything that deals with quantity, volume, or any other measurable unit: How much or how many is enough?
 What is the limit?
 People have an inherent desire to want a lot but I can guarantee that having a lot is not going to do any more good than having enough.

-The consequence is you pay a lot of money for something you don't use and you don't enjoy it because you are likely flipping the channels most of the time trying to decide what to watch or watch other channels between commercials.
+The consequence is you pay a lot of money for something you don't use and you don't enjoy it because you are likely to flip between the channels most of the time trying to decide what to watch.
 My point is you have to recognize when too many is too much.
 It is ok to say no to have too many or too much of anything.

 When you look at your to do list you should not feel threatened, dreaded, or put off by it because it is too many and unmanageable.
-How many times have we looked at something that is not easy to deal with and said “Oh, well I'll deal with it later, it is just too much to handle it right now”.
+How many times have we looked at something that is not easy to deal with and said “Oh, well I'll deal with it later, it is just too much to handle it right now.”
 That's exactly what I am talking about.
 To do lists should be inviting not repulsing.